Sap (EP): Release and reception

 On February 4, 1992, Alice in Chains released their second EP, Sap.
 The band did not want any ads or promotion for the EP, they just put it in the stores to see if people would buy it.
 Cantrell said that Alice in Chains released Sap "without any fuss or fanfare so as the real Alice fans could find it."
 The EP was released while Nirvana's Nevermind was at the top of the Billboard 200 charts, resulting in a rising popularity of Seattle-based bands, and the term grunge music.
 Sap was soon certified gold.

 The album was re-released on March 21, 1995, when "Got Me Wrong" became a hit after its inclusion on the soundtrack to the 1994 film, Clerks.
 The re-released version included lyrics and slightly different artwork.
 The aforementioned song, as well as "Brother," were performed live during Alice in Chains' MTV Unplugged concert.

 In addition to the CD, the album was also released in a limited edition double vinyl along with Jar of Flies (Jar of Flies was on sides 1 and 2, Sap was on side 3, and an etching of the Alice in Chains logo was on side 4).
 In the UK, Sap and Jar of Flies were issued as a double CD, as Sap had not previously had a UK release.
 In the UK, "Brother" and "Right Turn" were initially released on the "Would" single and "Got Me Wrong" and "Am I Inside" were released on the "Them Bones" single.
 Hidden track "Love Song" never appeared on a UK single release and was previously unreleased when Sap was released with Jar of Flies.

 Track listing

-All lyrics and music written by Jerry Cantrell, except where noted.
+All tracks written by Jerry Cantrell, except "Am I Inside", containing lyrics by Layne Staley and music by Cantrell.